scolin22/replication/README.md

 This code works with Java 8.

+# Test client

+We are running the test client on an Amazon T2.micro instance

 # Testing

 Most of the testing was done by the a2_tests.jar provided by the instructors.
 I also ran my own tests to test several corner cases and to flood the service with requests to see how it would perform under that load but didn't commit that code because it was extremely ugly.